Seven Principles of Effective Public Speaking

 Winners in all aspects of life have this in common: they practice visualization to achieve their goals.
 Sales people envision themselves closing the deal; executives picture themselves developing new ventures; athletes close their eyes and imagine themselves making that basket, hitting that home run, or breaking that record.

 The same is true in public speaking.
 If you’ve read “10 Powerful Body Language Tips” then you know how anxiety can impact presentation skills.
 The best way to fight anxiety and to become a more comfortable speaker is to practice in the one place where no one else can see you—your mind.
 If you visualize on a consistent basis, you’ll prepare your mind for the prospect of speaking in public, and pretty soon you’ll conquer any feelings of anxiety.
+If you consider yourself an introvert, consider taking our course on How to Deliver Powerful Presentations as an Introvert.

 Discipline: Practice makes perfectly good.